The Singapore Value Proposition

 Regulatory framework for Fund Managers

-A summary of the key requirements and ongoing compliance for Licensing or Registration as per the table below.
+A summary of the key requirements and ongoing fund management compliance for Licensing or Registration as per the table below.

 |Requirements||Licensed FMC’s-Retail||Licensed FMCs -Accredited Investor (A/I)||RFMC|